 In the 50’s, Thompson added the growing Home-Sewing market to its mix of customers with new basic Cotton fabrics.
 In the early 60’s, we started importing raw Jute, dyeing it at the Mill into Burlap.
 Robert B. Judell took over the reigns as President from his father.

 By 1970, the company was thriving with 3 distinct divisions: Cotton, Twine and Packaging Novelties.
 The Valley Falls Mill could no longer handle all this production-that is when we opened our new Mill in Greenwood, Delaware in 1972.
 We also opened a sewing operation in Jersey City, NJ.
 The Valley Falls Mill continued to operate, specializing in Twine and fabrics for the fast-growing new market for Craft fabrics and mesh.
 We became industry leaders in making rug-hooking canvas.
 We also had a Midwest operation in Franklin Park, Illinois, in the shadows of O’Hare Airport, which did sewing, specialty cutting and warehousing.
-The company’s corporate headquarters was moved to Avenue of the Americas in the Kodak Building.
+The company's corporate headquarters was moved to 1133 Avenue of the Americas in the Kodak building.

 The 80’s decade was full of new product innovation and introduction.
 We developed sewn products for the Hotel, Food Service and Audio sectors.
 Flannel shoe mitts, Lemon Wraps and Speaker mesh covers continue to be vital Thompson products!
 In the fabrics area, we added Flannel, Duck & Canvas constructions and are now industry leaders with these fabrics.

 By 1992, our original Mill at Valley Falls, now over 100 years old, had to be closed.
 In 1993 we opened our Sewing operation in Hermosillo Mexico.
 Our New York offices moved to the lovely Murray Hill section of Manhattan.

 Today, we continue to change and grow, determined to move forward another 150 years as a true American Textile company!
 And yes, old James Thompson would be proud to know that you can still buy Buckram at his company today.